• Skip to primary navigation

 • Follow the package instruction to thaw store bought frozen dough if using.

 • Prep any store-bought dough according to package directions.
-This usually requires placing dough in a large bowl, drizzling the dough with about one tablespoon of extra-virgin olive oil (this helps prevent the dough from sticking to the sides of the bowl), covering the bowl with plastic wrap to let the dough rise and come to room temperature in a warm place like on your kitchen counter top for at least 15 to 20 minutes.
+This usually requires placing dough in a large bowl, drizzling the dough with about one tablespoon of extra-virgin olive oil (this helps prevent the dough from sticking to the sides of the bowl), covering the bowl with plastic wrap to let the dough rise and come to room temperature in a warm place such as your kitchen counter top for at least 15 to 20 minutes.

 • Next, add the ground sausage to the same pan you cooked the bacon in.
 Cook the sausage on medium high heat for about four to five minutes or until the sausage has cooked through.
 Place the cooked sausage on the plate lined with paper towels to drain away the grease.